Kylie Jenner Is Already Planning Daughter Stormi’s First Birthday Party

 “I truly give you all the credit to who I am, who I’ve become,” Kylie told Khloe in the speech.
 “That’s all I got,” she added.
 “That’s all I need,” Kardashian replied to her youngest sister in a sweet video shared to social media.

-Kylie Jenner is currently no longer sharing photos of her baby girl, but fans can’t wait to get a look at Stormi when the reality star finally begins showing her off online yet again.
+Kylie Jenner is currently no longer sharing photos of her baby girl, but fans can’t wait to get a look at Stormi when the reality star finally begins showing her off online again.